mukesh633/mukesh633/README.md

 - 👋 Hi, I’m @mukesh633
+- this is my first repo name mukesh633.
+- I will try to learn from git, work on git, and be more productive.
 - 👀 I’m interested in creativity
-- 🌱 I’m currently learning java script
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on mukeshchandra633@gamil.com
 - 😄 Pronouns: ...